patrickf2000/quik/Readme.md

 The integer and floating-point datatypes and their operations are pretty well supported.
 Other variables have varying degrees of support beyond lexical analysis, but not much.

+Integer-based arrays are starting to work; things are definitely new with this, but there's enough working to give a general idea and perform a few useful tasks.

 Functions are working; you can implement them, call them with arguments, and get the return value (as part of a variable assignment)

 Comparisons are working between integers.
 Full If/else if/else is supported, both linearly and nested.